Contact us now

 Long Bien Bridge

-Designed by Gustave Eiffel, this iron bridge stretches across the Red River like a symbol of Hanoi’s strength.
+Designed by Gustave Eiffel, this iron bridge stretches across the Red River like a symbol of Hanoi’s endurance.
 Visit at sunrise to see the city awaken in gold light and mist.
+It’s one of those views that stays with you.

 Best Local Experiences